murilo9/bookingeek/README.md

 Figma wireframes: https://www.figma.com/design/pMVdc3Qzz2htje5C1H3MZg/Bookingeek?node-id=0-1&t=V8XPE5VmtDbAqNky-1

+- [Frontend docs](/apps/bookingeek-app/README.md)
+- [Backend docs](/apps/bookingeek-api/README.md)

 ## How it works

+Everything comes up to 4 things: **businesses**, **users**, **resources** and **reservations**.

+- Business: a business.
+- Resource: anything that can be booked/reserved (services, venues, vehicles, people, etc).
+- User: a business' employee (NOT a customer).
+- Reservation: a reservation made in a resource by a customer.

+> Customers technically don't exist as an entity in the platform.
+We only keep some of their data in the reservations.

+> As an entity, a "user" is any person that can sign in to the platform and manage the business on its behalf.
+I've decided to not call them "employees" as in some business an employee is techcnically a resource (like barbers in barber shops, alwyers in a law firm, etc).

+**Who can do what**

 - Businesses can register in the platform and create resources (services, venues, vehicles, people, etc) which are bookeable.
-- Businesses can register several users that may sign in to the platform with username and password (at least 1 user is mandatory) and manage their resources.
+- Businesses can register several users (employees) that may sign in to the platform with username and password and manage their resources.
+At least 1 user is mandatory.
 - Customers can make reservations on resources.
 - Businesses' users can see reservations, as well as cancel or modify them.

-- [Frontend docs](/apps/bookingeek-app/README.md)
-- [Backend docs](/apps/bookingeek-api/README.md)

 ## References